linuxreader/linuxreader.github.io/content/virtualization/Using Vagrant on Linux.md

 Make a Vagrant project folder.

-Note: All of these commands are going to be in a Windows command prompt.
+Note: All of these commands are going to be in a Bash command prompt.
 ```bash
 mkdir vagranttest
 ```